NASA to showcase Webb space telescope's first full-color images

 One of those, according to NASA, features objects in the foreground so massive that they act as "gravitational lenses," a visual distortion of space that greatly magnifies the light coming from behind them to expose even fainter objects farther away and further back in time.
 How far back and what showed up on camera remains to be seen.

-NASA will also publish Webb's first spectrographic analysis of an exoplanet, revealing the molecular signatures from patterns of filtered light passing through its atmosphere.
-The exoplanet in this case, roughly half the mass of Jupiter, is more than 1,100 light years away.
-A light year is the distance light travels in a year - 5.9 trillion miles (9.5 trillion km).
+NASA will also present Webb's first spectrographic analysis of an exoplanet - one roughly half the mass of Jupiter that lies more than 1,100 light years away - revealing the molecular signatures of filtered light passing through its atmosphere.

 'MOVED ME AS A SCIENTIST ...
 AS A HUMAN BEING'